urnathan/joust/README.md

 `CXXFLAGS` if needs be &mdash; I often used `make CXXFLAGS=-g3` if I need to debug it.

-The Makefile will automatically enable parallelism, trying to keep each available CPU busy.
+The Makefile  automatically enables parallelism, trying to keep each available CPU busy.
 You can override this by adding `PARALLELISM=` on the command line.
 Set it to empty, or to the desired parallelism.